RESOURCES

 Wicked Local

 Wicked Local: The award-winning WickedLocal.com is an especially well-designed community news site, affiliated with local newspapers, that does many things right, particularly when it comes to bridging the gaps in professional coverage with user contributions.
 A great example is the site's Spotted photo page, which allows users to store and share unlimited photos, then organizes the contributions by category, galleries and various favorites, with side-by-side filtering of community and staff images, and "editor's picks" of best user images.
-Also, each WickedLocal subsite has a smartly organized "Be a Citizen Journalist" module (see upper right of linked page, plymouth.wickedlocal.com) that encourages users by grouping links to submit a story, join a forum, publish a picture, post an event, or request administrative authorities.
+Also, each WickedLocal subsite has a smartly organized "Be a Citizen Journalist" module that encourages users by grouping links to submit a story, join a forum, publish a picture, post an event, or request administrative authorities.

 New Haven Independent